vegaprotocol/vegawallet/README.md

 *Tip:* If you want to specify a root-path, it will not go into the default path, but a folder you choose to create.
 If you want to create a new config for a new wallet, or test or isolate it, you should specify the root path.

-If you want to trade using the APIs, use the command
+You'll need collateral to trade, but once you want to trade using the APIs, use the command

 ```console
 wallet@vega:~$ ./vegawallet service run